Cyb3rC3lt/DNSExfil/readme.md

 DNSExfil has two sides:
   1. The **server side**, coming as a single python script (`dnsexfil.py`), which acts as a custom DNS server, receiving the file
   2. The **client side** (*victim's side*), which comes in three flavors:
-  - `dnsexfil.cs`: a C# script that can be compiled with `csc.exe` to provide a Windows managed executable
+  - `dnsexfil.cs`: a C# script that can be compiled with `csc.exe` to provide a Windows managed executable using this: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe /unsafe /reference:System.IO.Compression.dll /out:dnsexfil.exe dnsexfil.cs
   - `dnsexfil.ps1`: a PowerShell script providing the exact same functionnalities by wrapping the DNSExfil assembly

 In order for the whole thing to work **you must own a domain name** and set the DNS record (NS) for that domain to point to the server that will run the `dnsexfil.py` server side.